Peter Paul Rubens and the northern baroque – July 25th till October 25th

 Baroque Splendour – Phoenix from the Ashes

 When Paderborn Cathedral was hit by bombs shortly before the end of the Second World War on 17 January 1945, the air-raid bombs also destroyed a unique testimony to Baroque art: the altarpiece of the mighty high altar created for the eastern choir by the Antwerp artists Antonius and Ludovicus Willemssen.
 Although the precious painting was torn to shreds, these were miraculously preserved.
-The fragments, now reassembled, form the starting point for the major RUBENS exhibition in the Paderborn Diocesan Museum.
-The museum thus continues the series of its major, internationally acclaimed exhibitions – most recently “Wonders of Rome in the View of the North” and “Gothic”.
+The fragments, reassembled, formed the starting point for the major RUBENS exhibition in the Paderborn Diocesan Museum.
+The museum thus continued the series of its major, internationally acclaimed exhibitions – most recently “Wonders of Rome in the View of the North” and “Gothic”.

 Peter Paul Rubens and the spread of Baroque

 Starting with the computer-aided reconstruction of the high altar painting, the exhibition followed in the footsteps of the Willemssen brothers, who studied and worked in Antwerp in the immediate vicinity of Peter Paul Rubens.
 The show presented the pioneering artistic impulses of the Flemish Baroque and the significant innovations in architecture and church furnishings in the 17th and 18th centuries.

 The virtuoso sketches and models by Rubens and his colleagues, have never before been shown.
 Visitors were able to come very close to the creative power – the great idea – of the brilliant Baroque artists.

 The exhibition showed Rubens’ work on a broad scale: important drawings, oil sketches and paintings were presented alongside letters to patrons and illustrations for liturgical books.
 Reproduction prints and sculptures by artists from his circle – like Lucas Faydherbe (1617-1697) – highlighted the characteristics and power of Rubens’ oeuvre.